Phill Robinson: Career

 He is currently the Chair of the Software Advisory Board for Livingbridge, a UK Private Equity firm.
 Advisor Upliift Software (formerly known as Expedition Holdings Ltd) and a member of the Cure Parkinsons’ Development Board.

 In January 2025, Robinson was named as ‘the most connected man in UK tech’ by Entrepreneur Magazine.

 Published works

 In March 2024, Phill Robinson authored a whitepaper for Boardwave titled “How the UK & Europe can lead the global software industry by 2034” endorsed and supported by over 150 high profile European software leaders.

 “Rebuilding The Nation: A Mountain To Scale 04”.
 (Contributor) Collaborating with the Future Governance Forum and the BVCA to produce this UK-based report.

 Europe’s Moonshot Moment: Fueling Its Tech Ecosystem to Scale (Contributor).
 Collaboration between with McKinsey on the opportunity for European software companies ove the next 10 years.

 Leaders Lives (Co-Author & Publisher), This was an 18-month passion project.
-This award-winning book addresses the perception that Europe lacks role models compared to Silicon Valley, by profiling 25 inspiring tech leaders from the UK & Europe.
+The book addresses the perception that Europe lacks role models compared to Silicon Valley, by profiling 25 tech leaders from the UK & Europe.